hngi/Team-Fury-Project-Envato-Online-School-For-Undergraduates/README.md

 # Team-Fury-Project-Envato-Online-School-For-Undergraduates
 HNGi7 Stage 3 Task

-The proper file structure has been created...
-The assets folder contains the various folders for css, images, js and src.
-All html files should go into the src folder, and css, js, and images should go into the respective folders
+The proper file structure has been created...go through all the folders one by one and make sure you use the right folder for the right page.
+All images and svg are in the assets folder.

 Make sure the link tags in your html files are linked properly based on the new file structure.